stevesea/Adventuresmith/README.md

 generators, click on the info button on the toolbar to be shown the attribution statement for the generators you're using.

-If you enjoy using Adventuresmith, follow the attribution links to the creators' blogs or to their pages on [DriveThruRPG](http://www.drivethrurpg.com/).
+If you enjoy using Adventuresmith, follow the attribution links to the creators' websites, or to their pages on [DriveThruRPG](http://www.drivethrurpg.com/).
 Give them reviews and other feedback; buy their products, and become a patron on Patreon.